 The Killam Scholarship and Prize Programmes were established in 1965 through the generous benefaction of Izaak Walton Killam and Dorothy J. Killam, with the aim to support advanced education and research at five Canadian universities and the Canada Council for the Arts.
-As one of the six Killam institutions, UBC offers an annual Killam Teaching Prize to faculty in recognition of excellence in teaching.
+UBC is one of six Killam institutions that offers the annual Killam Teaching Prize to faculty in recognition of excellence in teaching.

 |Recognition of award recipients at Convocation||June|

-Typically, one award consisting of a cash prize of $5,000 will be awarded.
-A faculty member may win the award once only during the course of his/her career.
+UBC Okanagan awards one Killam Teaching Prize per year, consisting of a cash prize of $5,000.
+A faculty member may only win the award once during the course of their career.

-The recipients will be honoured formally at Convocation.
-Killam Teaching Prize winners are also invited to a ceremony and reception with the Killam Trustees, members of the Killam family, and other Killam scholars at UBC.
+The recipients will be honoured formally during convocation.
+The Killam Teaching Prize winner is also invited to a ceremony and reception with the Killam Trustees, members of the Killam family, and other Killam scholars at UBC.